Red Hot Chili Peppers: 1994–1997: One Hot Minute and Dave Navarro

-Navarro first appeared with the band at Woodstock '94, performing early versions of new songs.
-This was followed by a brief tour, including headlining appearances at Pukkelpop and Reading Festivals as well as two performances as the opening act for the Rolling Stones.
+Navarro first appeared with the Chili Peppers at Woodstock '94, performing early versions of new songs.
+This was followed by a brief tour, including headlining appearances at Pukkelpop and Reading Festivals and two performances as the opening act for the Rolling Stones.
 The relationship between Navarro and the band began to deteriorate; Navarro admitted he did not care for funk music or jamming.
 Kiedis had relapsed into heroin addiction following a dental procedure in which an addictive sedative, Valium, was used, though the band did not discover this until later.

 Without Frusciante, songs were written at a far slower rate.
-Kiedis said: "John had been a true anomaly when it came to songwriting ...
+Kiedis said: "John had been a true anomaly when it came to songwriting...
 I just figured that was how all guitar players were, that you showed them your lyrics and sang a little bit and the next thing you knew you had a song.
 That didn't happen right off the bat with Dave."
-With Kiedis often absent from recording due to his drug problems, Flea took a larger role in the writing process, and sang lead on his song, "Pea".

 One Hot Minute was released in September 1995 after several delays.
-It departed from the band's previous sound, with Navarro's guitar work incorporating heavy metal riffs and psychedelic rock.
-The band described the album as a darker, sadder record.
-Kiedis's lyrics addressed drugs, including the lead single, "Warped", and broken relationships and deaths of loved ones, including "Tearjerker", written about Kurt Cobain.
-Despite mixed reviews, the album sold eight million copies worldwide and produced the band's third number-one single, "My Friends".
-The band also contributed to soundtracks including Working Class Hero: A Tribute to John Lennon and Beavis and Butt-Head Do America, and Flea and Navarro contributed to Alanis Morissette's single "You Oughta Know".
+It departed from the Chili Peppers' previous sound, with Navarro's guitar work incorporating heavy metal riffs and psychedelic rock.
+The band described it as a darker, sadder record.
+Kiedis's lyrics addressed drugs, including the lead single, "Warped", and broken relationships and deaths of loved ones, including "Tearjerker", written about Kurt Cobain and "Transcending" about River Phoenix.
+Although it received mixed reviews, the album sold eight million copies worldwide.
+The band also contributed to soundtracks including Working Class Hero: A Tribute to John Lennon and Beavis and Butt-Head Do America.
+Flea and Navarro played on Alanis Morissette's single "You Oughta Know".

 The Chili Peppers began the tour for One Hot Minute in Europe in 1995.
 The US tour was postponed after Smith broke his wrist.
-In 1997, several shows were cancelled following deteriorating band relations, injuries, and Navarro and Kiedis's drug use.
+In 1997, several shows were canceled following deteriorating band relations, injuries, and Navarro and Kiedis' drug use.
 The band played three shows that year, including the first Fuji Rock Festival in Japan.
 In April 1998, the Chili Peppers announced that Navarro had left due to creative differences.
 Kiedis said the decision was mutual.
 Reports at the time indicated that Navarro's departure came after he attended a band practice under the influence of drugs.